tungv/jerni-3/packages/jerni-next-dev-plugin/README.md

 - `nextConfig`: Your existing Next.js configuration object.
 - `options`: An object with the following properties:
   - `initializerPath`: The path to your Jerni initializer file.
-  - `eventsFile`: The path to your Jerni events YAML file.
+  - `eventsFile`: The path to your Jerni events markdown file.

 ## How It Works